djeada/Linux-Notes/notes/containers_and_docker.md

 The key components are:

 - **Images**: Read-only templates used to create containers.
-Built in layers—each Dockerfile instruction creates a new layer, and layers are cached and shared.
+Built in layers, each Dockerfile instruction creates a new layer, and layers are cached and shared.
 - **Containers**: Running instances of images.
 A container adds a writable layer on top of the image layers.
 - **Registry**: A storage and distribution system for images.
 Docker Hub is the default public registry.
 - **Dockerfile**: A text file with instructions for building an image.